antonrv/cmake-clang-cpp20modules/README.md

 * `cmake` to test correctness of CMakeLists.txt script
 * `make` to assert correct compilation
 * `main` to run the final sample executable from source entry point, expecting no errors.

+Note that `bear` and `jq` programs are used to output compile commands, so that we can benefit from LSP clangd while developing.
+Omit those commands from the test script (ie, just call `make` instead of `bear --append -- make`, and remove `jq` command).

 After cloning and `cd` into repo, just run the test script: